palewire/californiacivicdata.org/_posts/2015-07-17-hello-django-postgres-copy.markdown

 By reducing the number of database queries, this second test finished in **18 minutes**.

 In our final test, we loaded the file using our wrapper on the COPY command.
 It finished in just **4 minutes and 45 seconds**.
+Now imagine how much faster it would be if it wasn't running on a three-year-old ThinkPad.

 ### What now?